janpom/davega/README.md

 ![Roxie](img/roxie.png)

 This repository contains the Roxie firmware.
-The gerber files can be downloaded from the [gerbers](gerbers/) directory.
+The gerber files can be downloaded from [roxie-hardware repository](https://github.com/charclo/roxie-hardware)

 ## Main features